zama-ai/concrete-ml/docs/advanced-topics/prediction_with_fhe.md

 y_pred_fhe = model.predict(x_test, fhe="execute")
 ```

-Regarding this LogisticRegression model, as with Scikit-Learn, it is possible to predict the logits as well as the class probabilities by respectively using the `decision_function` or `predict_proba` methods instead.
+Regarding this LogisticRegression model, as with scikit-learn, it is possible to predict the logits as well as the class probabilities by respectively using the `decision_function` or `predict_proba` methods instead.

 Alternatively, it is possible to execute all main steps (key generation, quantization, encryption, FHE execution, decryption) separately.